zextras/tech-doc/source/carbonio/installation.rst

   .. note:: In our scenario, we install Postgres and configure it from
      scratch (*SRV1*).

-* the first node to be installed is the one that will feature the Directory Server/LDAP role (*SRV2*)
+* The first node to be installed is the one that will feature the Directory Server and LDAP roles (*SRV2*)

+  .. note:: If you plan to install LDAP (possibly also a master/slave
+     LDAP), install this node before the Directory Server.

 * The next server to be installed is the MTA one (*SRV3*)

-* the other nodes can be installed in any order, you can skip instructions for any node or role that you do not plan to install
+* The other nodes can be installed in any order, you can skip instructions for any node or role that you do not plan to install

 SRV1: Postgres